fireboy1919/apiDemo/README.md

 Other than that path, all of the other paths return the current mean, median, min, and max of the metric that they return.

-- /{metricname} (Get) - gets the mean, median, min, and max of the metric at metricname.
-If this metric does not exist, it will throw an exception.
+- /{metricname} (Get) - gets the mean, median, min, and max of the metric at metricname in JSON format.
 - /{metricname} (Post) - creates a new metric named metricname.
 It's stored in an unordered set, so worst case will be O(N) to store a new metric, but average case is O(1), so in practice, it's worth it.
 If the metric already exists, it is simply returned.
 - /{metricname}/add/{value} (Put) - puts a new value into a metric.
 The value is stored in a double, so has that resolution.
 This operation will take O(log2(N)) time for each metric, and will store the data in a tree (so should take O(N) storage space).
 All of these take O(1) time:

+## Individual metrics are available for use in applications that can't or don't want to parse JSON:
 - /{metricname}/mean (Get) - Returns the mean in decimal form.
 - /{metricname}/median (Get) - Returns the median in decimal form.
 - /{metricname}/min (Get) - Returns the min in decimal form.